- The competition is open only to financial members of the Club

 May we suggest not leaving the uploading of your entries to the last moment as sometimes unforeseen things happen.
 The website has been known to slow down or even crash, which may leave you stranded without any entries in the competition.

 - This year, as last year, the Annual Exhibition and presentation night and Exhibition will be held at a venue to be decided upon and opening on Tuesday 14th.
 December 2021.

-- The prescribed fees must be paid as follows:- Each image entered will cost $1, capped at a maximum of $15 and is payable to the Treasurer on or before the AGM night on October 26th, 2021.
+- The prescribed fees must be paid as follows:- Each entry (print or digital) will cost $1, capped at a maximum of $15 and is payable to the Treasurer on or before the AGM night on October 26th, 2021.
 The fees will not be refunded for any image deemed to be ineligible.
 Entries close online on Monday 25th October at 11:59pm and your prints should be given to the Club on or before the Annual General Meeting which will be held on the evening of 26th.
 October 2021.

 - All images must be captured using digital or film process.
 These may be manipulated later using computer software or at the printing stage in the case of film capture.